-46. Notwithstanding section 45,

-(a) the tax administrator may disclose information and records to a third party for research purposes, including statistical research, provided the information and records do not contain information in an individually identifiable form or business information in an identifiable form;
+- 46. Notwithstanding section 45, Council may disclose information and records to a third party for research purposes, including statistical research, provided - (a) the information and records do not contain information in an individually identifiable form or business information in an identifiable form; or - (b) where the research cannot reasonably be accomplished unless the information is provided in an identifiable form, the third party has signed an agreement with Council to comply with Council's requirements respecting the use, confidentiality and security of the information.